ivoarch/calavera-wm/README.md

 Configuration
 -------------
-The configuration of swm is done by creating a custom config.h and (re)compiling the source code.
+The configuration of swm is done by creating a custom conf.h and (re)compiling the source code.